omkar9cybersec/CyberSec/labs/TRYHACKME.com/CTFs.md

-Here I have all the screnshots of the labs practised in Tryhackme.com website
+Here I have all the screenshots of the labs practised in Tryhackme.com website